 - All-Clad recommends using a paste of equal parts baking soda and water to gently scrub the pan, using a non-metallic sponge or brush.
-Don't forget the sides and other areas where oil residue can build up.
+Don't forget the sides!
 Rinse well and dry.

 - Repair the surface by pouring a small amount of vegetable oil in the pan, rubbing it into the pan and wipe off any excess with a paper towel.

 Promise to Treat It Better

-- Banish cooking sprays, unless you want to frequently scrub the pan free of the residue that builds up in areas where the spray doesn't cook off (think sticky sides of the pan that just won't come clean with soap and water).
-Alternatively, try an oil mister you can refill with the oil of your choice and avoid the additives in traditional sprays which cause build up (soy lecithin, for one).
+- Banish cooking sprays, unless you want to frequently repeat the steps listed above.
+Alternatively, try an oil mister, which you can refill with the oil of your choice, and avoid the additives in traditional sprays that build up (soy lecithin, for one).

-- Pour a small amount of fat — oil, butter, etc. — on a cold pan before you use it and distribute it well.
+- Pour a small amount of fat — oil, butter, etc. — on a cold pan before you use turn on the heat and distribute it well.
 The idea is to bolster the non stick surface by adding a layer of fat.
 If this is added too late, say after the pan is very hot, it will be more likely to soak directly into the food than aid the nonstick surface.

 - Use only wooden or plastic utensils that won't scratch the surface.
-Stop sneaking in that metal spoon because all your other utensils are in the dishwasher and you're in a rush (guilty).
+Stop sneaking in that metal spoon because all your other utensils are in the dishwasher (guilty).